• Skip to primary navigation

 After having sat in our drawer for a few weeks, it wasn't until we were out of plastic wrap that Philip decided to give them a try.
 He had wrapped half a lime and a bunch of leftover cilantro carefully in the beeswax wraps and placed them in the refrigerator.
 A week later, expecting the herbs to have turned bad, Philip opened the wrap to reveal fresh and bright cilantro.

 What we love about beeswax wraps is that they are an eco-friendly alternative to using plastic wrap, they're made from natural ingredients and they last up to a year with gentle care and wash.
-Our favourite part?
+Our favorite part?
 Browsing the fabric store for fun patterns that are personalized to our tastes.

 What are Beeswax Wraps?

-Beeswax wraps are a natural alternative to plastic wrap.
+Beeswax wraps are a natural alternative to plastic wraps.
 Pieces of cotton fabric are saturated in a mixture starting with a base of beeswax and usually mixed with some form of resin and oil.
-The wraps are pliable and breathable, allowing them to be molded over food or containers while keeping its contents fresh.
+The wraps are pliable and breathable, allowing them to be molded over food or containers while keeping their contents fresh.
 They can be used on almost any food (except raw meat) and can be cleaned simply with cold water and mild detergent.

 How to Make Beeswax Wraps

 There are many variations out there from the super simple method of sprinkling beeswax on fabric and popping them in the oven or ironing them between parchment, to ones a little more complex involving tree resins and oils.
 We reviewed the pros and cons of each method, finding that using just beeswax, while the simplest method, lacked sealing ability and tended to degrade more quickly.
-Adding a resin and oil to the beeswax provided the stickiness you needed for a good seal while allowing them to be pliable.
+Adding resin and oil to the beeswax provided the stickiness you needed for a good seal while allowing them to be pliable.

 After a couple of craft days testing different ratios, we found the perfect combination of beeswax, pine resin, and jojoba oil for the most effective food wraps.